addyosmani/devtools-timeline-model-browser/README.md

 ## Demo

 A demo that uses the `dist` build is available in the `demo` directory.
 Fire up a local server in the repo root, then navigate to `/demo/` to try it out.
+Instructions are included in the index.

 Note: Your browser will need to support the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for the demo to correctly work.
 This should include browsers like Chrome, Opera, Firefox and the Safari Tech Preview.